-STOP the Strange
+STOP the Strange 🏠

-Even though we try to travel with students online, bookmark safe sites, and do all the things we can to set up safe situations, students may still encounter things that feel strange and unsafe.
-This lesson gives simple scenarios and quickly reminds students what to do if they encounter something strange online.
+Even though we try to travel with children online, bookmark safe sites, and do all the things we can to set up safe situations, children may still encounter things that feel strange and unsafe.
+This lesson gives simple scenarios and quickly reminds children what to do if they encounter something strange online.